cscorley/Kaleidoscope/README.md

 ### Immediate assertions

-Assertions can also be evaluated immediately as e.g.
+Instead of when a keyboard report occurs or at the end of a cycle, assertions may also be evaluated immediately as e.g.

 ```cpp
 driver.evaluateAssertions(LayerIsActive{1});
 ```

-This checks if a specific layer is active.
-In most cases this is not necessary as the same can be checked programatically through Kaleidoscopes own firmware API.
-The only difference that predefined assertions might require less code to do the same and tests might be less sensitive against API changes to the Kaleidoscope core.
+This example checks whether a specific layer is active.
+In most cases this is not necessary as the same condition can be checked programatically through Kaleidoscope's proper firmware API.

+The only difference to doing so is that predefined assertions might require less user code to do the same and the generated testing code might be less sensitive against API changes to the Kaleidoscope core.

 ## Key activation

+When testing, key action (press/release/tap) is the most important input that causes the firmware to react.

+In contrast to a real experiment where the user hits a key on the keyboard, in a virtual keyboard run, keys are hit virtually through key action methods of the `Driver` class.

-Keys are activated via methods of the `Driver` class.
-While `pressKey(...)` activates a key at a given key matrix position, `release(...)` will deactivate the key.
+While `pressKey(...)` activates
+a key at a given key matrix position, `release(...)` will deactivate it.
-The method `tapKey(...)` will simulate a key being tapped a very short time.
+The method `tapKey(...)` simulates a key being tapped instantaneously (pressed and released within a single cycle).

 ### Multi taps

-There are scenarios where tapping a key multiple times might be needed as part of a test.
-E.g. if we want to cycle through the color effects of the keyboard, we would hit a dedicated key multiple times.
+There are scenarios where a key must be tapped multiple times during a test run.
+This might e.g. be necessary if we want to simulate cycling through the LED effects of the keyboard.
+On the real keyboard we would hit the 'next LED effect' key multiple times.
+To simplify this, the `Driver` class supports a dedicated method `multiTapKey(...)`.

-The following example demonstrates for the stock firmware how one could cycle through the LED modes via multiple taps.
+The following example demonstrates cycling through LED modes via multiple taps (stock firmware assumed).

 ```cpp
 // Cycle through the color effects and visualize the keyboard's LED state